-The Chinese zodiac is part of traditional Chinese culture.
-It has been used to name the years and, featuring in Chinese astrology and folklore, has influenced people's lives since ancient times.
+The Chinese zodiac is most famous for naming the years (the year of the Dragon etc.).
+As part of Chinese astrology and folklore, it has influenced people's lives since ancient times.
 Here are 10 facts about the Chinese zodiac that might interest you.

 There are 12 Chinese zodiac signs.
 Unlike constellations, the zodiac signs are represented by 12 animals.
 In order, they are: Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.

 Read more on Why is the zodiac in that order?

 2. The Chinese zodiac is a recurring cycle.

 The Chinese zodiac signs form a recurring 12-year cycle, and each year is represented by one of 12 animals.
 2018 is a year of the Dog.
 And 2022 will be a year of the Tiger.

 The year you were born in determines your zodiac sign.
 E.g. if you were born in a year of the Rat (…1972, 1984, 1996, 2008…), you are a Rat.

 3. A zodiac year doesn't start on Jan.
 1st.

 Most people believe that a Chinese zodiac year starts on the first day of the Chinese lunar calendar.
 Chinese New Year's Day falls between mid January and late February.
 In 2022, it falls on February 1.

 However, other people - especially some astrologers - believe that a new zodiac year begins with the solar term 'Start of Spring' (on February 4, 5, or 6).